Endava/cats/docs/commands-and-arguments/arguments.md

 - `--ignoreResponseWords` COUNT_LIST a comma separated list of words count in the response that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR
 - `--ignoreResponseLines` LINES_COUNT a comma separated list of lines count in the response that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR
 - `--ignoreResponseRegex` a REGEX that will match against the response that will be considered as SUCCESS, even if the Fuzzer will typically report it as WARN or ERROR
+- `--filterResponseCodes` HTTP_CODES_LIST a comma separated list of HTTP response codes that will be filtered and not included in the final report.
+You can use response code families as `2xx`, `4xx`, etc.
+- `--filterResponseSize` SIZE_LIST a comma separated list of response sizes that will be filtered and not included in the final report
+- `--filterResponseWords` COUNT_LIST a comma separated list of words count in the response that will be filtered and not included in the final report
+- `--filterResponseLines` LINES_COUNT a comma separated list of lines count in the response that will be filtered and not included in the final report
+- `--filterResponseRegex` a REGEX that will match against the response that will be filtered and not included in the final report
 - `--tests` TESTS_LIST a comma separated list of executed tests in JSON format from the cats-report folder.
 If you supply the list without the .json extension CATS will search the test in the cats-report folder
 - `--ignoreResponseCodeUndocumentedCheck` If supplied (not value needed) it won't check if the response code received from the service matches the value expected by the fuzzer and will return the test result as SUCCESS instead of WARN
 - `--ignoreResponseBodyCheck` If supplied (no value needed) it won't check if the response body received from the service matches the schema supplied inside the contract and will return the test result as SUCCESS instead of WARN